JuliaMath/Polynomials.jl/docs/src/index.md

 ### Arnoldi fit

 The use of a Vandermonde matrix to fit a polynomial to data is exponentially ill-conditioned for larger values of ``n``.
 The Arnoldi orthogonalization fixes this problem.
 The `ArnoldiFit` polynomial type can avoid this issue when evaluation of the polynomial---not other manipulations---is of interest.
-Cf. ArnoldiFit_BrubeckNakatsukasaTefethen, @ArnoldiFit_ZhangSuLi and the [ArnoldiVandermonde](https://github.com/complexvariables/ArnoldiVandermonde.jl) package.
+Cf. [ArnoldiFit_BrubeckNakatsukasaTefethen](@cite), [ArnoldiFit_ZhangSuLi](@cite) and the [ArnoldiVandermonde](https://github.com/complexvariables/ArnoldiVandermonde.jl) package.

 ```jldoctest